Reviews You Can Rely On

 The two inner pins that sit parallel and in front of the pedal axle are 2.7 mm high.
 We also chose to install the outer two pins that the manufacturer left out and found this greatly improved foot retention.
 We were happy with the screw type pins as we feel traction is superior to smooth-top pins with an exposed ratchet head.
 Without spacers, we found grio comparable to the crankbrothers 5050 or Spank Spike.
 The bottom loading pins on the Saint MX80 ensure that even if the pins are damaged, removal will be an easy task.

-shimano saint mx80 mountain bike flat pedal review - the shimano saint (left) and blackspire robusto (right) were two of...
+shimano saint mx80 - the shimano saint (left) and blackspire robusto (right) were two of...

 The Shimano Saint (left) and Blackspire Robusto (right) were two of the more burly pedals in our test.
 However, with spacers installed on the Shimano pins, the grip couldn't hold a candle to the sole penetrating pins of the Robusto.